 * PROJECT DESCRIPTION:

-The faculty member should submit the project description together with the manuscript draft before the application deadline of April 2nd.
+The faculty member should submit the project description together with the manuscript draft before the application deadline.
 Both need to be uploaded via the Application Portal.
 The Application Portal allows proposals to be revised before the deadline.
 No late applications will be accepted, and no extensions will be granted.

 The project description should be double-spaced and submitted as a single PDF file, as follows.
 Note that the application must follow this structure in order to be reviewed by the Forum Faculty Advisory Committee: